gyselroth/php-task-scheduler/README.md

 >**Note**: It does not matter if you return `true` or `false`, only an uncaught exception will result to a FAILED job, however you should always return `true`.

-The scheduler has an integreated handling of failed jobs.
+The scheduler has an integrated handling of failed jobs.
 You may specify to automatically reschedule a job if it failed.
 The following will reschedule the job up to 5 times (If it ended with status FAILED) with an interval of 30s.

 ```php